People-centric HR transformation unlocks the employee experience

 - Deliver sustainable value

-- Bake the HR transformation into the fabric of the organization.
+- Bake the HR transformation into the fabric of the organisation.